BeckyRushton/todo-tech-test/README.md

 - Reset button that clears the list
 - A message that shows when your todo list is empty

-Containers:

-- title with name of app
+Priorities:

+- When open page first list item default is blank with text
-- main section that holds the input box and the list of to dos
+- connect plus button to function that adds text from input box to list item

-Components:

-- to do list items
-- input box
+- when type in input box, take that text and put it in a list item